See Yourself.

 When you can free yourself, the possibilities are limitless to becoming the fullest, most authentic, whole version of yourself imaginable.
 At TNT, this kind of liberation is our vision of what health and well-being looks like.

-Our See-Be-Free Initiative is our commitment to manifesting and self-investing in achieving greater representation of traditionally underrepresented groups in our programs and culture so our participants can see-be-free themselves in everything we do.
 We know this can take time and energy, and we are committed to engaging in this work to improve access, inclusion, and representation to nature, age-appropriate peer support, and mindful self-awareness and all of their known health benefits.

 And when you can be yourself, you can free yourself.